2017 Business Conference Speakers Bios

 University of Pittsburgh

-Dr. Rory A. Cooper is a Professor and Engineer with a focus on rehabilitation technology. the University of Pittsburgh and Carnegie Mellon University.
+Dr. Rory A. Cooper is a Professor and Engineer with a focus on rehabilitation technology at the University of Pittsburgh and VA Pittsburgh Healthcare System.
 He is currently a FISA and Paralyzed Veterans of America Chair and Distinguished Professor of the Department of Rehabilitation Science & Technology, and Professor of Bioengineering, Physical Med & Rehab, and Orthopedic Surgery at the University of Pittsburgh.
-Cooper is Founding Director and VA Senior Research Career Scientist of the Human Engineering Research Laboratories, a VA Rehabilitation R&D Center of Excellence in partnership with the University of Pittsburgh.
+Dr. Cooper is the Founding Director and VA Senior Research Career Scientist of the Human Engineering Research Laboratories, a VA Rehabilitation R&D Center of Excellence in partnership with the University of Pittsburgh.
 He is also an Adjunct Professor at the Robotics Institute of Carnegie Mellon University.

-Dr. Cooper is a U.S. Army Veteran and a Director of the Paralyzed Veterans of America Research Foundation.
-He is a Civilian Aide to the Secretary of the Army.
+Dr. Cooper is a U.S. Army Veteran and a Civilian Aide to the Secretary of the Army.
 He currently serves as a member of the National Academy of Medicine Committee on Assistive Products and Devices, Honorary Board of Advisors Student Veterans of America, NSF Advisory Committee for Education and Human Resources, Command Council, Staff Sergeant Donnie D. Dixon Center for Military and Veterans Community Services, and member of the World Health Organization GATE Committee.

 He earned his B.S. and M.Eng. in Electrical Engineering from California Polytechnic State University, San Luis Obispo in 1985 and 1986 respectively.
 He received his Ph.D. in Electrical and Computer Engineering with a concentration in Bioengineering from University of California at Santa Barbara in 1989.